Abdullahi Ibrahim Alhassan

-Abdullahi Ibrahim Alhassan (born 3 November 1996), known as Mu'azzam, is a Nigerian professional footballer who plays as a midfielder for Belgian club Beerschot.
+Abdullahi Ibrahim Alhassan (born 3 November 1996), known as Mu'azzam, is a Nigerian professional footballer who plays as a midfielder for Liga Portugal 2 club Lusitânia.

 Club career

 Early career

 Alhassan was born in Kano and grew up supporting Nigerian league giants Kano Pillars.
-He was youth player for F.C.
+He was a youth player for F.C.
 Hearts Academy and the Nigerian U-17 and U-20 youth sides.
 He formed an effective partnership with Kelechi Iheanacho at the U-17 level, was the joint-top-scorer in the U-17 world-cup qualifiers.
 He went on to successfully represent the Nigerian U-20 team in 2015.

-Wikki Tourists F.C.
+Wikki Tourists

 In late 2015, after receiving offers from teams in Belgium, England, Sweden and Croatia, Alhassan suffered an injury after trials at HNK Rijeka.
 After recovering, and seeking to maintain his fitness, midway through the 2015–16 NPFL season he signed a 6-month deal with the Nigeria Professional Football League side Wikki Tourists.
 He made his league debut in June 2016 against Kano Pillars F.C. in Bauchi.
 He came on as a second-half substitute to turn the game on its head by scoring two late goals against his hometown club.
 Already well known as the prodigy dubbed Mu'azzam around his state, the 3–1 upset loss for Pillars did not go down well with the travelling Kano supporters.